 In 2003, the committee incorporated as the Community Energy Association, whose board is constituted from member organizations, including governments, transit authorities, utilities and other organizations.
 CEA became a Canadian registered charity in 2004, as such we are strictly non-partisan.
 Our charitable registration number is 89615 9308 BC0001 and while our head office is in Vancouver, BC, our staff is distributed across the Province of British Columbia.
 As a non-profit society, we are interested in servicing the communities we work with and any net revenue is recycled into supporting communities.

 Our important work requires the ongoing commitment and dedication of a resilient and talented team.
 At CEA, we understand that our biggest strength is our people.
 The health, well-being and passion of our team is inextricably linked to the quality of services and support we offer clients, partners and associates.
 And, ultimately, our effectiveness in saving energy, emissions and money.

-Even though our team of 27 is distributed across BC, we continually inspire each other by being profoundly committed, each day, to our shared purpose and to delivering high-quality, impactful work.
+Even though our team is distributed across BC, we continually inspire each other by being profoundly committed, each day, to our shared purpose and to delivering high-quality, impactful work.
 To continue to empower personal and organizational excellence, CEA respects and supports each staff as necessary, including work flexibility and professional development.